presiauw0/group6-tetris/README.md

 - Background Music - Added background music to the Tetris game that starts automatically when a new game begins and stops when the game is paused or ends.
 Implemented functionality where pressing the M key toggles the music on and off, allowing players to control the background music easily.
 - Toggle Music ON/OFF - Added an option in the game’s settings menu that allows players to toggle the background music on and off directly through the interface.
 This feature provides an additional, user-friendly way to control the music alongside the M key functionality.
+- Hard Mode - An option to enter "Hard Mode".
+This disables the grid Lines and Ghost Piece.
+It also limits the number of times a user can Rotate a piece to 4 times (achieving a full piece rotation).